What is Community Supported Agriculture?

 Community Supported Agriculture (CSA) is a contemporary marketing tool for farmers, which allows the consumer to pre-purchase a "share" of the harvest for the season—thus creating a mutually supportive relationship between local farmers and community members.

-- CSA Membership—Most of our customers buy our produce by paying in the winter for a membership in our CSA.
+Most of our customers buy our produce by paying in the winter for a membership in our CSA.
 Each week, from mid-May to mid-November, we divide our harvest by the number of our shares.
-All you need to do is come to your pick-up site and take your portion of that harvest.
-In addition, you are welcome to come to your farm at any time to visit, to help, or to harvest as much as you want from the items on our "you-pick" list.
+All you need to do is come to your pick-up site (we have three to choose from) and take your portion of that harvest.
+In addition, you are welcome to come to the farm at any time to visit, to help, or to harvest as much as you want from the items on our "you-pick" list.
 The "you-pick" list might include flowers, herbs, and any vegetables we have in abundance that week, such as tomatoes or kale.
-For more information on our CSA details, including pick-up times and locations, please see our CSA season details.

 - Clagett Farm Workshare—Pick your own veggies!
 Work five hours or more at the farm and take home a share of produce fresh-picked by you.
 Each week that you work, you take home the same share of produce that a paying CSA member would take.
 Please see the Volunteering page for the guidelines on participating in worksharing at the farm.